pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-3-3-6346.md

 Back up your MAAS server completely; the tools and media are left entirely to your discretion.
 Just be sure that you can definitely restore your previous configuration, should this procedure fail to work correctly.

-Add the MAAS 3.3 Beta 1 PPA to your repository list with the following command, ignoring any apparent error messages:
+Add the MAAS 3.3 PPA to your repository list with the following command, ignoring any apparent error messages:

 ```nohighlight
 sudo apt-add-repository ppa:maas/3.3-next